tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 Remember the film example.

 Not just anything can make this move from Transient to Rubbish to Durable.

 The Durable category is associated with status, so naturally it has some gate keepers.

 Rubbish Theory calls these the "High Priests."
 They are the critics, the ones who decide what's in and what's out.

 The other archetypes of the theory are:
 The Levelers: These are the people who flood the Durable category and diminish both status and power.
 The Losers Out: These people are squeezed out to the margins and are mostly unable to participate in this system.
-And finally, the Individualists: These people do things how they want regardless of what other people care about.
+And finally, the Individualists: These people do things how they want regardless of what other people think is valuable.

 The Individualists tend to be the champions of Rubbish.
 They are the ones that move these objects into the Durables category.